-Work Injury Damages Claim Guide
+Work Injury Damages Claim Calculations

 An approved work injury damages claim provides for physical and psychological injuries sustained at work, during work-related activities and travel to and from work.
-The QLD workers’ compensation scheme determines eligibility and how compensation is awarded, including for pain and suffering.
+The QLD workers’ compensation scheme determines eligibility and how compensation is calculated, including for pain and suffering.

 Our free assessment tool helps you understand your eligibility to receive WorkCover benefits.
 Call 1800 700 125